khashayardadashi/face-id/README.md

     # Handle the uploaded image
     webcam_image = request.files['webcamImage']

-    # Process the image using OpenCV and face_recognition
-    # ...

     # Assuming you have identified the user
     identified_user = {
         'username': 'john_doe',